 - due date for the application

-- copy of the application recommendation forms (if provided by the institution to which you're applying)
+- copy of the application recommendation forms (if a paper/hard copy letter is required and if the forms are provided by the institution)

 The recommendation forms supplied by graduate programs require you to decide whether to waive or retain your rights to see your recommendation letters.
 As you decide whether to retain your rights, remember that confidential recommendation letters tend to carry more weight with admissions committees.
 In addition, many faculty will not write a recommendation letter unless it is confidential.
 Other faculty may provide you with a copy of each letter, even if it is confidential.
 If you are unsure of what to decide, discuss it with your referee.

-As the application deadline approaches, check back with your referees to ensure that the recommendation letters were sent on time (but don't nag!).
+As the application deadline approaches, check back with your referees to remind professors of the deadline (but don't nag!).
 Contacting the graduate programs to inquire whether your materials were received is also appropriate.
 Regardless of the outcome of your application, be sure to send a thank you note once you have determined that faculty have submitted their letters.